 How to shop compliant, tested hemp

-• Hemp growers/processors must be licensed by MDAR under 330 CMR 32.00
+• Hemp growers/processors must be licensed by MDAR and comply with 330 CMR 32.00 planting, testing, and reporting rules.

 Helpful resource: Learn more about Massachusetts, USA